 How does the German state support families?

-Childcare is a prominent concern for any parent with young children.
+Childcare is a big topic for all young parents.
 And it is not always easy to reconcile work and family.
 In Germany, the estate provides so-called "Elterngeld" to support young families.
-"Elterngeld" or parental allowance serves as financial compensation for parents who temporarily have a lower capacity for work or cannot work at all as they care for their children.
-Parents who did not work before childbirth can also apply for a parental allowance.
+"Elterngeld" or parental allowance serves as financial compensation for parents (or legal guardians) who temporarily have a lower capacity for work or cannot work at all after the childbirth as they care for their children.
+You can also apply for a parental allowance if you did not work before childbirth.
 Read further to find out if and how you can receive a parental allowance.

 What do I need to know?